| Merbau Wood |

 Merbau Wood Advantages and Disadvantages

-Merbau is a great wood species but it also has advantages and disadvantages that you should know before using it.
+Merbau is a great wood species, but it has advantages and disadvantages that you should know before using it.

 Advantages